 They are suitable for all children, whether they have a parent working away or not.
 The book is also designed to increase peer empathy and understanding of what other children experience in their families.

-Some of these resources can be found below.
 To access all of these resources, please visit the Children’s Resource Modules.